 One serious side effect of Vivitrol is the risk of opioid overdose.
 When on Vivitrol, patients cannot feel the psychoactive effects of drugs and alcohol.
 Taking large or even the same amounts of opioids prior to detox to overcome the effects of Vivitrol can lead to an accidental overdose, serious injury, coma, or death.
 Get emergency help if you have trouble breathing, become drowsy with slow or shallow breathing, feel any faint, fizzy, or other unusual symptoms.

 “It is not known if Vivitrol will harm your unborn baby” 8.
 The known fact is that Vivitrol passes the placenta barrier8 meaning women taking the medication would pass it to the unborn baby.
 Women should consult with their medical provider at New Horizons Medical about the benefits and effects of the medication during pregnancy.
 Nonetheless, Naltrexone is well tolerated by both mother and unborn baby; newborns do not experience symptoms of neonatal abstinence syndrome if naltrexone medication-assisted treatment is maintained to delivery8.

 Importance of Behavioral Therapy in Substance Use Treatment

 Behavioral and Mental Health Therapy is an important component of a comprehensive treatment plan.
-It allows providers to create a personalized approach for the patient’s success in recovery.
+It allows providers to create a recovery connection for a personalized approach and the patient’s success in treatment.